dkz2r/latex-novice-academic-publishing/episodes/12-citations-and-references.md

 ```

 This is an example of a BiBTeX file that contains a reference for an article and another for a
 book.
-Each entry type starts with a the `@` symbol, followed by the type of the
+Each entry type begins with the `@` symbol, followed by the entry type (e.g. `article`),
-referencing item (e.g. `article`) and all information appears within a pair of
-curly braces `{}`.
+with all information enclosed in curly braces `{}`.
+The first element (e.g. `Thomas2008`) inside the curly braces is the reference key,
+which is used to cite the entry in the document.

+Beyond the types already mentioned, other commonly supported types include
+`manual`, `conference`, `proceedings`, and `techreport`.
+If none of the available
+types are suitable, `misc` can be used as a fallback, however this may lead to
+incomplete references and formatting inconsistencies.

 The various fields are given in key-value format.
-Exactly which fields you need to give depends on
-the type of entry.
+Which fields are required
+depends on the entry type and bibliography style.
+Common fields are `author`,
+`title`, `publisher`, `year`, `edition`, `journal`, `volume`,  and `pages`, among many others.

 ::: callout

-You might notice that in the `author` field, surname and givenname and each entry (author) is separated by the word `and`.
+You might notice that in the `author` field, surname and given name and each entry (author) is separated by the word `and`.
 This is
 essential: the format of the output needs to know which author is which.
 When
 using `biblatex` this applies also to the fields `publisher` and `location`, in
 which you can also have many values.